 Chelsea has studied music almost her whole life, starting first as a Trumpet Performance major, and then later finding her passion for voice and theatre.
 Recent roles include a Squirrelle in Elephant and Piggie: We’re in a Play!, Jeremy Jacob in How I Became A Pirate, Little Red and Rapunzel in Into the Woods, and Ghost of Christmas Future in A Christmas Carol.
 She’s definitely looking forward to where life takes her next!

-Trina Wright spent her teens studying classical voice and performing in swing and concert choirs, but then she made a soft right turn to backstage and pursued a career in lighting design for theater, earning a BFA from the University of Illinois, Urbana-Champaign.
-Most of her work can be seen at Youth Theatre Northwest, Live Girls!, and Ten Tiny Dances.
-She is delighted to join Mägi Ensemble because harmonizing with songs on the radio simply wasn’t cutting it.
-When not catching up on her music or climbing ladders in the theater, she can be found building legos with her two boys, fixing up her house with her husband, or strolling with her two dogs.
+Trina Wright spent her teens studying classical voice and performing in swing and concert choirs, but ended up pursuing a career in lighting design for theater, earning a BFA from the University of Illinois, Urbana-Champaign.
+Most of her work can be seen at Youth Theatre Northwest or Live Girls!
+Theater.
+She is delighted to join Mägi Ensemble because harmonizing with this group of women is so much better than with the radio.
+When not catching up on her music or climbing ladders in the theater, she can be found building legos with her two boys or strolling with her husband and two dogs.